interpretml/interpret/shared/libebm/CODING_STYLE.md

 ## Formatting

+- use clang-format with the .clang-format file to ensure consistent formatting
 - No tabs.
 3 spaces for indentation
 - max 120 characters per line
 - K&R style braces '{' placed on the same line as the command that opens the block, unless a line